Shrewsbury High School (Massachusetts): History

-The current campus, located on top of a hill on Holden Street, opened in 2002 with a capacity of 1,400 students, though enrollment has increased to 1835 students as of October 2021.
+The current campus, located on top of a hill on Cypress Avenue, opened in 2002 with a capacity of 1,400 students, though enrollment has increased to 1835 students as of October 2021.

-Prior to that it was located at what is now Oak Middle School on Oak Street, and before that was located at what is now Beal School on Maple Avenue.
+Prior to that it was located at what is now Oak Middle School on Oak Street, and before that was located at the recently closed Beal School on Maple Avenue.

-Sports
+Athletics

 The school also received the PEP Grant and has fleshed out the classes the school offers in its physical education programs.
 The new programs include biking and a ropes course.

 The boys' hockey team won three state championships in five years between 2014 and 2018 (2014, 2017, and 2018).
 The boys beat Hanover in 2014 and 2018, and Old Rochester High School in 2017.
 Following their 2018 State Championship, they were promoted to Division I in Massachusetts High School Hockey, joining the division as an independent team not belonging to a conference.

 Improvements to the athletic campus and to the playing and practice conditions of sports, is funded by the Athletic booster club.
 Shrewsbury High School's campus recently added a turf field, breaking ground in an informal ceremony on June 5, 2018.
 The new field accommodates lacrosse, soccer, football, field hockey, track and field, and cross country.
 Physical education class also utilizes the field.
 The addition of a turf field will hopefully reduce maintenance costs and also generate revenue, as youth sports programs, as well as games and jamborees can be hosted.